A CURE FOR CARMANI: BASKETBALL LEGEND’S CHILD RECEIVES LIFE-SAVING TRANSPLANT

 The Bone Marrow Transplant Program

-The Bone Marrow Transplantation Program is part of the Miami Children’s Hospital Cancer Center, the largest provider of pediatric cancer care services in South Florida.
+The Bone Marrow Transplantation Program is part of the Nicklaus Children's Hospital, formerly Miami Children's Hospital, Cancer Center, the largest provider of pediatric cancer care services in South Florida.
 The center is one of only 12 children’s hospitals in the nation to receive approved cancer program status from the American College of Surgeons (ACS) Commission on Cancer.

 Siblings Help Carmani Get Back in the Game